 NO IMPACT.
 Initial build-out of the project as a 56 MVA substation and future expansion to a 112 MVA substation, including construction of the subtransmission line loop-in and telecommunications lines and decommissioning of the Canine Substation, would have no impact on scenic resources within view of a state scenic highway.
 The California Department of Transportation maintains a listing of designated and eligible state scenic highways (Caltrans 2007).
-There are no designated state scenic highway is I-15, located approximately 3 miles southwest of the substation site and subtransmission line loop-in.
+There are no designated state scenic highway is I-15, located have views of the Triton or Canine Substations.
+The nearest eligible state scenic highway is I-15, located approximately 3 miles southwest of the substation site and subtransmission line loop-in.
 Because the project would be sited on the floor of the Nicolas Valley with hills along the southern edge rising approximately 80 feet, the substation and subtransmission line loop-in would not be visible from I-15.